Disease Control for Florida Tomatoes

 Host Resistance

 Choose varieties with disease resistance.
-The use of disease resistant plants can reduce the amount of pesticides required to produce quality fruit and economic returns.
-Knowledge of diseases present in production areas or a history of diseases within a particular field can help determine the resistance needed.
-This method makes it possible to attain practical control of many of our diseases.
-Disease resistance must be considered as important a factor in selection of a variety as fruit quality, yield, and other horticultural traits if a farmer is to be successful growing tomatoes in Florida.
+Using disease-resistant plants can reduce the amount of pesticides required to produce quality fruit and ensure economic returns.
+Knowing which diseases are present in production areas or knowing the disease history within a particular field can help determine the resistance needed.
+This method makes it possible to attain practical control of many diseases.
+Disease resistance must be considered as important a factor in variety selection as fruit quality, yield, and other horticultural traits if a farmer is to be successful in growing tomatoes in Florida.

 Specific Cultural Control Measures